robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 Global variables are available everywhere in the test data.
-These variables are normally `set from the command line`__ with the :opt:`--variable` and :opt:`--variablefile` options, but it is also possible to create new global variables or change the existing ones with the BuiltIn_ keyword :name:`Set Global Variable` anywhere in the test data.
+These variables are normally `set from the command line`__ with the :option:`--variable` and :option:`--variablefile` options, but it is also possible to create new global variables or change the existing ones with the BuiltIn_ keyword :name:`Set Global Variable` anywhere in the test data.
 Additionally also `built-in variables`_ are global.